aws/amazon-chime-sdk-ios/README.md

 </p>

 ### From SPM
 The Amazon Chime SDK is available through [SPM](https://github.com/aws/amazon-chime-sdk-ios-spm).
+If you don't need video and content share functionality, or software video codec support, you could choose to use [no video codecs SPM](https://github.com/aws/amazon-chime-sdk-ios-no-video-codecs-spm) instead.

 1. Open your project in Xcode

 2. Go to **File** > **Swift Packages** > **Add Package Dependency...**

-3. In the field **Enter package repository URL**, enter "https://github.com/aws/amazon-chime-sdk-ios-spm"
+3. In the field **Enter package repository URL**, enter "https://github.com/aws/amazon-chime-sdk-ios-spm".
+To use no video codecs media module instead, enter "https://github.com/aws/amazon-chime-sdk-ios-no-video-codecs-spm".

 4. Enter the latest version(e.g. `0.23.1`) and click **Next**.

 5. Choose packages for your project and click **Finish**. `AmazonChimeSDK` and `AmazonChimeSDKMedia` are required.
-You can check `AmazonChimeSDKMediaNoVideoCodecs` instead of `AmazonChimeSDKMedia` if you don't need video and content share functionality, or software video codec support.
 Check `AmazonChimeSDKMachineLearning` if you'd like to use background blur and background replacement.

 ### From Github Release Binaries